FRCTeamPhoenix/Documentation/code-style/cpp-commenting.md

     m_driveTrainController->moveRobotStraight(6,0.5f);
 }

-// We're done approaching and can move to the next phase we need! else {
+// Done approaching!
+Do other stuff depending on what the user wants.
+Uses the state machine to advance to the next stage, we do this because it is awsome else {

     hasApproached=true;